kestal/univers/Species/Elves.md

 Some males have been seen to have antlers, up to the size of an arm.

 # Geographic Distribution
-Elves have been seen to live on practically every places, from cold to very warm.
+The elvish population is rather evenly distributed across all continents and lands.
-Their repartition is sparse but relatively well distributed.
+They prefer hardly accessible places and seem to thrive when left alone.

 # Society
 The typical societal structure for elves is tribes of between 10 and 20 individuals.
-Those tribes are hunters gatherers, although some have been seen to show bare forms of cultivation and animal domestication.
+Those tribes are hunters gatherers, although some have shown early signs of cultivation and animal domestication.
-Elves have also been seen living alone, or in larger numbers, in which case their societal structure begins to collapse.
+There is a non negligible quantity of elves living alone, or in larger groups than the dozen.

 # Magic
-Elves have a relatively strong [magical](/Magic/Magic.md) footprint; they are influenced and influence by it, but not conciously.
+Elves have a relatively strong [magical](/Magic/Magic.md) footprint; they are influenced by and influence it, but not conciously.

 # Number, Magic and Behavior
 Elves are influenced by the number and proximity of their pairs.